-Before you can save the data in a report object to a PDF file, you must install GNU Ghostscript on your computer.
-For information about using the GNU Ghostscript distiller, see the User's Guide.
+Before you can save the data in a report object to a PDF file, you must install Ghostscript and PostScript printer drivers on your computer.
+For information about using the Ghostscript distiller, see the User's Guide.

 Now you save the report as an XML file.